YinJC/uk-tex-faq/FAQ-tfm.md

----
-layout: page
-title: What are TFM files?
+# What are TFM files?
----

 TFM is an acronym for 'TeX Font Metrics'; TFM files hold information about the sizes of the characters of the font in question,